muziejus/javascripting-english-major/9-dataset.md

 }
 ```

-The `.map()` creates a new array out of the array of objects, and this new
+The `.map()` creates a new array out of the array of word-objects, and this
-array is just the `.text` property of each object, or, a string.
-Then we use
+new array is just the `.text` property of each object, or, a string.
+Then we
-the `.join()` method on `line1TextArray` to turn the array into one single
+use the `.join()` method on `line1TextArray` to turn the array into one single
 string, separated by spaces.
 Put it all together in `prologue.js`, and:

 ```javascript